 Dogs have different zoomie triggers, but it can occur in pups of all kinds.
-There is not always a rhyme or reason behind them but it’s usually just a way to help them release any pent-up energy they are harboring.
+There is not always a rhyme or reason behind them, but it’s usually just a way to help them release any pent-up energy they harbor.
 Zoomies are normal canine behavior and typically last anywhere from 30 seconds to a minute.

-Young dogs often have more energy than senior pups, causing them to experience zoomies if their exercise needs are not met each day.
+Young dogs often have more energy than seniors, causing them to experience zoomies if their exercise needs are unmet daily.
 Even if a dog receives adequate exercise, a young dog is more likely to have a sudden need for speed!

 Dogs can get the zoomies for multiple reasons.
-Ranging from normal excitement to a lack of proper exercise, many things can cause our pups to zoom to their content.
+Ranging from normal excitement to a lack of proper exercise, many things can cause our pups to zoom.
 To help you better understand the behavior, let’s dive into the many causes below.

 Some dogs get the zoomies each time they step foot outside.
-A wide-open space serves as the perfect area to let loose, especially if a dog is off-leash.
-Most dogs truly enjoy being outdoors, and this can cause them to run around erratically.
+A wide-open space is a perfect area to let loose, especially if a dog is off-leash.
+Most dogs truly enjoy being outdoors, which can cause them to run around erratically.

-A dog’s time outdoors may also be their only chance to run around with no limits.
+A dog’s time outdoors may also be their only chance to run around without limits.
 Your dog may be aware that your living room does not offer a wide-open range, meaning this is their chance to blow off some steam.